Finger Lakes Leaders Demand Action to Stop Secret Sale of Cargill's Cayuga Lake Salt Mine

 Senator Lea Webb, Assembly Member Anna Kelles, FLX Business Owners and Residents & Over 1500 Local Petition Signers Ask Governor Hochul to Protect Cayuga Lake From And Prioritize the Health And Safety of the FLX Community

-Sign Petition To Defend Cayuga Lake As The “Worst Company in the World” Puts State Agritourism and Drinking Water Source For 100,000 at Ris
+Sign Petition To Defend Cayuga Lake As The “Worst Company in the World” Puts State Agritourism and Drinking Water Source For 100,000 at Risk

 ITHACA, NY (10/24/2023) – Local lawmakers, agritourism business owners, and local advocates today joined Cayuga Lake Environmental Action Now (CLEAN) at a virtual press conference demanding New York Governor Kathy Hochul and the NYS Department of Environmental Conservation protect Cayuga Lake from the threats posed by the potential sale of Cargill’s Lansing, NY mine, the deepest salt mine in North America.
 CLEAN and other leaders added their voices to a campaign with over 1,500 initial petition signers asking for state intervention to Save Cayuga Lake.